-Renowned for its top-notch healthcare system, Singapore has garnered numerous global accolades, including high rankings in Bloomberg’s annual healthcare efficiency index.
+Known for its top-notch healthcare system, Singapore has garnered numerous global accolades, including high rankings in Bloomberg’s annual healthcare efficiency index.
 With both public and private hospitals in Singapore, the local healthcare system is designed to ensure that all have access to world-class care.
 The hospitals offer quality medical services catering to different needs at various price points.
 So, what exactly are the differences between public and private hospitals?
 And, most importantly, which should you go to?
-Alejandra Perez Coria, Head of Sales & Renewals at Pacific Prime Singapore, offers six important differences to help make your decision a little easier.
+The team at Pacific Prime Singapore offers six important differences to help make your decision a little easier.

 #1 Wait times

 As more people seek public hospital treatment, wait times tend to be longer.
 Unlike other countries, wait times at public hospitals in Singapore are still quite reasonable.
-According to the Ministry of Health’s statistics on waiting times at public A&E departments (22 October to 28 October 2017), some hospitals saw wait-times of less than one hour, while others had averages of about three hours.
+According to the Ministry of Health’s statistics on waiting times at public A&E departments (accurate as per article publish date), some hospitals saw wait-times of less than one hour, while others had averages of about three hours.
 On the other hand, at private hospitals, you can expect wait times of no more than one hour for admission.

 Regardless of whether they’re public or private, hospitals prioritise patients with urgent or life-threatening cases (such as a stroke), meaning those with semi-urgent cases (joint dislocation, for example) can expect slightly longer wait times.

 Public hospitals are wholly owned by the government, which explains why they’re often referred to as “government hospitals”.
 While they are government owned, they license healthcare companies like SingHealth to operate them.
 Private hospitals are owned and managed independently by groups such as Raffles Medical Group, Parkway Holdings and Pacific Healthcare Holdings.